Fabric Collage under a Sheer

 Place your fabric on the ironing board and spray with starch till wet.
 When the bubbles

-shot-of-steam button before touching the fabric with the iron.)
-Repeat the above
+shot-of-steam iron, press the shot-of-steam button before touching the fabric with the

-process twice more.
-This will stabilise finer silk (e.g., 8m/m Habotai) for cutting for
+finer silk (e.g., 8m/m Habotai) for cutting for collage pieces or for stitching shapes where

-remaining bulk of an interfacing.
+you want stabilisation without the extra bulk of an interfacing.

 * Lanier: an interlining/interfacing used in tailoring.
 It is like a fusible fine cotton voile,

-garments.
-I prefer it to the synthetic, knitted types.
-It won't melt if your iron is too hot,
+so won't melt if your iron is too hot, and it feels pleasant.

 * Pins: my preference is for stainless-steel small-headed pins, usually known as silk,